 My wife and I watched a new TV series last night called “Home Alone” on the ID network.
-That episode was about a hostage situation that took place October 2012 in Greer, SC.
+That episode was about a hostage situation which took place October 2012 in Greer, SC.

 It had been reported that Shane Young, 30, was upset with his ex-girlfriend Kayla Atkinson, because she had recently broken up with him due to his reportedly abusive and controlling behavior.
 One evening, Young, who was apparently high on drugs, stormed into the home of Atkinson’s grandmother (where Atkinson was living at the time) armed with a rifle.
 However, unbeknownst to Young, Atkinson, was actually hiding in the bathroom behind a shower curtain.
 At some point, Young had killed a family friend Kenneth Horton, 48, and he forced Atkinson’s grandmother, mother and 10 year old sister into the bathroom at gun point.

 It was reported that SWAT waited approximately 5 hours as authorities attempted to negotiate with Young before they entered the home.
 Young reportedly fired at least 15 rounds, first at the victims, and then at law enforcement, before being shot in his leg and apprehended.
 Atkinson’s grandmother was shot in her hip, her younger sister also sustained an injury as well as two officers.
 Young received two life sentences; one for murder and the other for first-degree burglary; and eight consecutive 30-year sentences.